 Tamarindo, because of it's popularity with tourists, is sometimes called Miami Beach.
 However, it's still really quite small!

 Want to drop a ton of dough on some unique lodging?
 Costaverde turned a 727 airplane into a luxury rental!
 This is not the only airplane you can stay in.
 There are some in Sweden, Mexico, and New Zealand to name a few.

 The close proximity to the Colombian drug trade is apparent, particularly in the South.
 It's mainly just a way some of the locals make a living but it also brings more petty crime.

 The police usually drive around with their lights on, so don't be alarmed unless their siren is on.

 Tico time - think island time.
 Things run at a bit slower pace.
 Told to be ready at 2:00?
 Plan on 2:15.

 Be gentle with a Tico's car seats and doors.
 It's a thing.

-There’s no such thing as lawnmowers here.
+There’s almost no such thing as lawnmowers here (except at a few larger properties).
 No matter how large the property it will be weed whacked.

 As with many Spanish-speaking countries, the hot / cold of faucets might be reversed compared what English-speakers are used to.
 Although the faucets are manufactured with H (hot) and C (cold) labels, there is no proper translation in Spanish, at least for the C (unless you make the stretch to hielo which means ice).
 Hot = Caliente, Cold = Frío.
 When a plumber installs a faucet, they will usually pipe C to the hot water (caliente), and it will usually be on the right.